Approximate quantum error correcting codes from conformal field theory

 Most previous studies focus on stabilizer codes \cite{gottesman1997stabilizer}.
 The stabilizer formalism offers a natural way for decoding, where in some cases the optimal decoder can be found \cite{Dennis_2002}.
 However, the notion of QECC goes far beyond stabilizer codes.
 In order to define a QECC, one may specify a $D$-dimensional code subspace spanned by a set of mutually orthogonal codeword states, $\{|\phi_{\alpha}\rangle,~\alpha = 1,2, \cdots, D\}$, where $D=2^k$ to encode $k$ logical qubits.
 In the seminal work \cite{Brandao_2019}, the codeword states are chosen as the eigenstates of a local Hamiltonian.
 The code properties can then be related to physical properties of the system in an energy window.
 Another example that goes beyond stabilizers is AdS/CFT correspondence, where the code subspace is the CFT low-energy subspace corresponding to bulk graviton excitations.
-For this code, the code properties reveal important aspects of quantum gravity \cite{Harlow_2017}.
+Such codes have recently been constructed explicitly \cite{Steinberg_2023,steinberg2024farperfectquantumerror}, where the code properties reveal important aspects of quantum gravity.
 Going beyond stabilizer codes poses significant challenges to determine error correctability as there are usually no explicit decoders.
-Furthermore, existing approximate error correctability \cite{yi2023complexity,Beny_2010,zheng2024nearoptimal} criteria are numerically hard to compute.
+We note that there are existing information-theoretic criteria for the approximate correctability of errors \cite{yi2023complexity,Beny_2010,zheng2024nearoptimal} that have been used in a variety of contexts.